shivam-som/GAMES_in_C_Cpp_JAVA/README.md

-# games-using-c-
-This repo consists of some games developed by me in c++
+# games developed by me using c and c++

+1. Flappy Bird Game

+2. Snake Game

+3. Tic-Tac-Toe Game

+All the above games are developed using c and c++